Kevin Hart Ousted as 2019 Oscar Host

 I'm sorry that I hurt people..
 I am evolving and want to continue to do so.
 My goal is to bring people together not tear us apart.
 Much love & appreciation to the Academy.
 I hope we can meet again.— Kevin Hart (@KevinHart4real) December 7, 2018

-But what about when that atonement is wrapped up in an argument regarding ‘free speech’ (give me a moment)?
-‘Free speech’ isn’t a concept as simple as just ‘say what you want when you want to’; it is human nature to reject free speech, as man’s intellectual capacity evolves to one less materialistic, and one more spiritual/epistemological.
-It is a necessary debate, that is never possible to understand within the context of only one line of thought, or way of thinking, given that ‘freedom’ in itself is such an important, and complex, concept.
+‘Free speech’ is not a concept as simple as ‘say what you want when you want to’, as the concept ‘freedom’ is inherent in the complexity of what it means to be human (objective/subjective dichotomies (including: fact and emotion), dialectic, perspective, etc.).
+It is human nature to reject free speech, as man’s intellectual capacity evolves to one less materialistic, and one more spiritual/epistemological, but it is a necessary debate that is never possible to understand within the context of only one line of thought, or one way of thinking, if ‘freedom’ in itself is such an important and complex concept.

-Do comedians deserve a bit of slack when it comes to the terrible things that come out of their mouths?
+Do comedians deserve any slack when it comes to the terrible things that come out of their mouths?
 Because not only is it their jobs to do so, but because it also includes a lot of potential of personal sacrifice, as is proven by the situation with Kevin Hart.
-Do we all have something in us which we would like to change, which we consider to be ‘evil’ or ‘bad’ but which may be hard to get rid of?
+Do we all have something in us which we would like to change, which we consider to be ‘evil’ or ‘bad’, but which may be hard to get rid of?
 Or even to recognize???
-Comedy is subjective; I personally don’t see how anyone could find those old tweets funny ever, but I’m not the only person in the world, and I don’t see how the world isn’t moving away from those jokes anyway.
-You don’t stop people from being pieces of shit by yelling at them; you need to actually talk to them first, and you’re not going to be able to talk to them if you automatically consider them than less than human simply for the words they use, or for the jokes they may find funny in that moment when they found them funny.
-Those jokes might be terrible to laugh at, but to try to tame one’s sense of humor is to not only miss the point, but to misconstrue laughter as inherently political before it is emotional, two faculties which must remain separate or else risk an inherently totalitarian thinking, insofar as totalitarian thinking can not permit personal, individualized emotion (which is what all emotion is anyway: no single person’s specified emotion is ever exactly the same (as she is growing at every moment of every day), let alone every person in the world’s) of any kind.
+Comedy is subjective; I personally don’t see how anyone could find those old tweets funny ever, but I’m not the only person in the world, and I don’t see how the world isn’t moving away from those kinds of jokes anyway.
+You don’t stop people from being pieces of shit by YELLING at them; you need to actually talk to them, and you’re not going to be able to talk to them if you automatically consider them less than human simply for the words they use, or for the jokes they may find funny in that moment when they found them funny.
+Those jokes might be terrible to laugh at, but to try to tame one’s sense of humor is to not only miss the point, but to misconstrue laughter as inherently political before it is emotional, two faculties which must remain separate or else risk an inherently totalitarian thinking, insofar as totalitarian thinking can not permit personal, individualized emotion (which is what all emotion is anyway: no single person’s specified emotion is ever exactly the same (perspective (though, also: as she is growing at every moment of every day)), let alone every person in the world’s) of any kind.
 Comedy is a lot like economics in this way: you’re dependent on the reaction of your audience/customer before you even know what you have; there’s no telling what works until you try it out.

-Sooner or later, blind outrage must lead to thought police, as the fear inherent in the ignorance of the duality that is human perception (fact/emotion, individual/society, etc.) is far more overwhelming that the idea that one doesn’t know everything in the universe, and who therefore doesn’t have the right to claim absolute moral superiority in any circumstance, apologizing for past mistakes and ruining people’s careers included.
+Sooner or later, blind outrage must lead to thought police, as the fear inherent in the ignorance of the duality that is human perception (fact/emotion, individual/society, etc.) is far more overwhelming that the idea that one doesn’t know everything in the universe, and who therefore doesn’t have the right to claim Absolute moral superiority in any circumstance, apologizing for past mistakes and ruining people’s careers on a whim in comparison included.

-Apparently, we’ve reached a point where crying is much more fun that thinking could ever possibly be (which is not to say that crying is never necessary or even Absolutely necessary, only that no single thing is ever the whole story).
+Apparently, we’ve reached a point where crying is much more fun than thinking could ever possibly be (which is not to say that crying is never necessary or even Absolutely necessary, only that no single thing is ever the whole story in any situation).

-Because that certainly doesn’t sound like a first step towards something negative…
+Because that doesn’t sound like a first step…